-Chromium, zinc, copper, lead, cadmium, mercury, and arsenic are among the most common metal contaminants found on remediation project sites.
-REMOTOX® (Calcium Polysulfide Solution) precipitates these highly soluble metals as less soluble, less toxic metal sulfides.
+Chromium, zinc, copper, lead, cadmium, mercury and arsenic are among the most common metal contaminants found on remediation project sites.
+REMOTOX® (a Calcium Polysulfide Solution) precipitates these highly soluble metals as less soluble, less toxic metal sulfides.
 In the case of chromium, the metal precipitates as chromium hydroxide.
 See Elements and their Potential In-Situ Precipitates.

 Calcium Polysulfide is a NSF (NSF International) approved reagent for drinking water treatment.
 Over the past 30 years, numerous applications have been successfully conducted at various remediation sites around the world.
 No detrimental impact to the environment and public health and safety have been observed.
 Calcium Polysulfide is also widely used in agricultural applications on fruit trees and berries, and as a soil conditioner for treating sodic and saline-sodic soils.

 When introduced into the environment, Calcium Polysulfide dissociates to form bisulfide, aqueous hydrogen sulfide and other sulfur compounds, Heavy metal ions are precipitated as less soluble, less toxic metal sulfides by these breakdown products.
 Metal hydroxides change solubility with changes in pH.
 Metal sulfides remain insoluble within a wide pH range.
 See Solubility of Metal Hydroxides and Sulfides as a Function of pH.
 While effective treatment can be achieved over a wide pH range, best results are typically obtained within pH 7-10.
 Adjustments to pH of the treatment system can enhance the metal precipitation process.
 See Treatment of Soluble Metal Streams.